 D. L. Diehl will customize her visit to fit the needs of your group.
-Visits may include any of these: a combination of a book reading, a structured presentation, an open discussion, meet-and-greet, book signing, or book sales.
-She is available for any event related to the topics, setting, and theme of “Misho of the Mountain.”
+Whether you prefer a book reading, structured presentation, open discussion, meet-and-greet, book signing, or book sales, she will educate and entertain in a variety of topics covered in her books.

 Book Reading with Discussion

 Diana will read “Misho of the Mountain” followed by an interactive discussion to stimulate analytic, writing, and comprehension skills for students or Q&A for adults.

 Complement your book fair, PTA meeting, or book club with a meet & greet with Q&A period and book signing.

 Consider scheduling an author visit on one of these designated days to enhance your curriculum or event.